kate-v-stepanova/B250-data-analysis/docs/9_normalized_counts.md

 python $BASE_DIR/software/counts/3_aggregate.py 21221 all_unique rpkm 50
 ```

+This will extract all genes which have at least 50 reads in each sample.

+The output will be written into this file: `/omics/groups/OE0532/internal/from_snapshot/21221/analysis/output/alignments/reads_per_gene/normalized//all_unique/rpkm_50min_reads.tsv`

 ## 4. Aggregate samples into 1 file and extract specific genes

 Let's say we are only interested in a specific subset of genes, for example [this ones](http://ribosome.med.miyazaki-u.ac.jp/rpg.cgi?mode=orglist&org=Homo%20sapiens)